dapr/docs/daprdocs/content/en/operations/components/component-secrets.md

     value: MyPassword
 ```

 Instead create the secret in your secret store and reference it in the component definition.
-There are 2 cases for this shown below -- the "Secret Contains an Embedded Key" and the "Secret is a String".
+There are two cases for this shown below -- the "Secret contains an embedded key" and the "Secret is a string".

-The "Secret Contains an Embedded Key" case applies when there is a key embedded within the secret, i.e. the secret is NOT an entire connection string.
+The "Secret contains an embedded key" case applies when there is a key embedded within the secret, i.e. the secret is **not** an entire connection string.
 This is shown in the following component definition yaml.

 ```yml
 apiVersion: dapr.io/v1alpha1